Mirror anomaly in fermionic topological orders: Double-layer topological order

 Let us consider the double-layer topological order $\mathcal{C}\boxtimes\mathcal{C}$ before gauging.
 We claim that the condensed anyons are of the form $(a, \bar\rho_m(a))$, for every $a\in\mathcal{C}$.
 This can be seen as follows: Consider two anyons, $a$ on the left side and $b$ on the right side of the mirror axis, before folding.
 When they move close and meet at the mirror axis, they can annihilate together and fuse into the vacuum channel if and only if $b=\bar{a}$.
 After folding and the relabelling \eqref{eq:identification}, this condition translates into that an anyon $(a, b)$ can be annihilated (condensed) at the domain wall if and only if $b=\bar\rho_m(a)$.
 We can write the condensate in a more concise form through the so-called \emph{lifting} map

-where ``${1}$'' denote the new vacuum after condensation.
+where ``${1}$'' denotes the new vacuum after condensation.
 At the same time, before folding, $a$ and $b$ can fuse together into the $f$ channel, if and only if $b = \bar{a}f$.
 So, in the folded picture, we should have

 That is, anyons in $l(f)$ can be identified as $f$ when they move to domain wall, upon action of proper local operators.
 Since $\mathcal{C}\boxtimes \mathcal{C}$ is a subset of anyons in $\mathcal{B}\boxtimes\mathcal{B}$, which is closed under fusion and braiding, the above description on the gapped domain wall still holds even after we gauge $\Z_2^f$ in $\mathcal{C}$.
 In particular, other anyons in $\mathcal{B}\boxtimes\mathcal{B}$, those involving fermion-parity fluxes, will not enter $l(1)$ and $l(f)$.
 We leave detailed discussions in Sec.~\ref{sec:anyoncon}.